jss367/jss367.github.io/_posts/2020-05-13-Deep-Learning-Code-Implementations.md

 There are also student notebooks that are worth looking at.
 This student implemented [RetinaNet using FastAI](https://github.com/ChristianMarzahl/ObjectDetection).
 The code is out of date with the most recent version of FastAI but it's still worth looking at.
 There's an [implementation of SSD here](https://github.com/rohitgeo/singleshotdetector/blob/master/SingleShotDetector%20on%20Pascal.ipynb), although I haven't had a chance to go through it yet.
 This repo used [FastAI for Whale Identification](https://github.com/radekosmulski/whale/).
 These [notebooks have instance segmentation](https://github.com/lgvaz/mantisshrimp/tree/master/examples), which I haven't been able to find much of.

 I would like to create my own implementations of some of these object detection algorithms using FastAI and update this post with them, but I don't what the timeline is on that.

+## Model Zoo

+There is also a [Model Zoo website](https://modelzoo.co/) that contains implementations of every type from with every framework.
+There's a lot of great variety here.